 Applicants must submit an additional essay, resume, and a detailed explanation of their academic career, which will be will be used to choose the finalists.

 Scholar finalists are invited to campus for an all expense-paid weekend in early February, where they will be treated to a full campus and Honors College experience, as well as sit for an extended one-hour interview, meet with students and faculty, and participate in several academic and social events.
-The selected recipients will then be required to participate in a Skype interview with a member of the Stamps Family Charitable Foundation, before being officially awarded the Stamps Scholars designation.
+The selected recipients will then be required to participate in a Skype interview with a member of the Strive Foundation, before being officially awarded the Stamps Scholars designation.

 For more information: